joh748/SOFTENG310-FinTrack/README.md

 Change your current directory to the frontend using:
 `cd frontend`

-Then, type in the following to download all the frontend dependencies:
+Then, type in the following to download all the frontend dependencies (you may have to repeat this if new dependencies are added):
 `npm install`

 It might take a bit of time for everything to be downloaded, but once its over, you can start running the frontend!